0x4849/StudyFrenchWords/README.md

 Via the command prompt, the user is prompted to think of a definition for a french word.
-Then the definition is shown via collins dictionary Then, the user is asked to provide a score of 1 to 5 based on how well I know this definition with 5 being very well and 1 being not at all.
+Then the definition is shown via collins dictionary Then, the user is asked to provide a score of 1 to 5 based on how well the user knows this definition with 5 being very well and 1 being not at all.
 The knowledge of the word(based on a numeric value 1 to 5) is stored in an SQLite databse based on this input.

 The algorithm continues to choose words to study based on the criteria of a simple reinforcement learning algorithm called the greedy bandit's algorithm